KoraSHughes/korashughes.github.io/content/_index.md

       title: '📚 My Research 📚'
       subtitle: ''
       text: |-
-        At heart, I am a data scientist interested in applying ML and statistical models toward cyberphysical systems interfacing with human health.
+        At heart, I am a data scientist interested in applying ML and statistical models toward wearables and robotics interfacing with human health.
 With the help of my coadvisors <a href="https://users.ece.cmu.edu/~pgrover/lab.html">Pulkit Grover</a> and <a href="https://www.meche.engineering.cmu.edu/directory/bios/weber-douglas.html">Doug Weber</a>, my research is centered around leveraging neurostimulation to make the interaction with and manipulation of brain-machine interfaces like neuroprosthetics more robust and versatile.

         I hope to develop a range of qualitative and quantitative methods to bolster the role of neural data and other biometrics in human-robot interaction and healthcare.
     design: